 This service is designed for organizations who have identified their CMMC security gaps and are looking for support to implement remediation solutions and manage their CMMC compliance program.

-The US Department of Defense (DoD) requires organizations that it conducts business with to adhere to the CMMC framework which outlines cybersecurity standards an organization must have to handle Controlled Unclassified Information (CUI).
+The US Department of Defense (DoD) requires organizations that it conducts business with to adhere to the CMMC framework – pending rulemaking completion which is expected in 2023.
+The framework outlines cybersecurity standards an organization must have to handle Controlled Unclassified Information (CUI).
 CUI must be safeguarded at every stage of its existence (in use, storage, and transmission) until it is destroyed, disseminated, or decontrolled.

 According to the DoD, CUI stands for Controlled Unclassified Information and is defined as Government created or owned UNCLASSIFIED information that must be safeguarded from unauthorized disclosure.
 CMMC was created in part to protect federal data accessed by organizations in the DoD supply chain.